 Although we primarily walk in rural areas, Alan Howard was keen to promote Town Trails.
 These date back to the 1990s but came to the fore during the 2001 outbreak of foot and mouth.
 We have had Town Trails around Abergavenny, Aberystwyth, Birmingham, Chester to name just a few.
 One of the highlights was walking through the Netherton Tunnel and having a canalside lunch under Spaghetti junction.
 These urban Rail Rambles lapsed for some years but the idea has been resurrected recently and we’ve explored Liverpool, the Black Country and Birmingham.
 They provide an interesting contrast to our countryside walks.

-In 2014, we celebrated our 25 years anniversary with an afternoon buffet in a village hall which was at the end of the shorter walk and part way through the longer walk.
+In 2014, we celebrated our 25 years anniversary with an afternoon buffet in a village hall.
 To call it a buffet does not do it justice, it was the most fantastic spread and made a great change from eating our sandwiches sitting in a field!
-It was a very popular opportunity for the two groups to socialise and for retired ramblers to join us for a catch up.
+It was a very popular opportunity for walkers to socialise and for retired ramblers to join us for a catch up.

-For the future, why note become a part of it and come along to see for yourself?
-(Cake is not always guaranteed though!)
+For the future, why not become a part of it and come along to see for yourself?